milche732/ET/README.md

 # ET
-## This is a demo project that manage users and groups
+## This is a demo project: Users and Groups management.
 Next technologies and patterns where used
 * .NET Core
 * Angular 8